USS Macedonian (1836): Expedition to Japan

 under command of Captain Joel Abbot, was one of the ten American ships entering Edo Bay, Japan, on 13 February 1854 during Perry's second visit to negotiate the opening of Japan to foreign trade, remaining as part of the show of force under the Convention of Kanagawa signed at Yokohama on 31 March 1854.

 Macedonian remained on patrol in the North Pacific for the next three years.
 Then, from 1857 to 1861 she served with the Home Squadron in the Mediterranean and the Caribbean.
-On 26 October 1858 she assisted with the refloated of HMS Curacoa, which had run aground on the Pelican Shoal, off Smyrna, Ottoman Empire.
+On 26 October 1858 she assisted with the refloating of HMS Curacoa, which had run aground on the Pelican Shoal, off Smyrna, Ottoman Empire.

 Civil war

 With the American Civil War looming just ahead, the frigate departed Portsmouth, New Hampshire, for Pensacola, Florida, on 12 January 1861 to join Brooklyn in preventing a possible Confederate attack on the harbor.
 On 11 February Macedonian sailed for Veracruz, Mexico, arriving on the 24th.
 She then began patrol operations along the gulf coast and the coast of South America, with stops at Aspinwall (later Colón, Panama) and Portobelo, Panama; Martinique; and St. Thomas, U.S. Virgin Islands.
 On 3 December she got underway with Dacotah from St. Thomas for the east coast, arriving Boston Navy Yard on 16 January 1862.
 Macedonian spent most of the next two years with the West Indies Squadron.
 In July 1863 she cruised along the coast of Portugal with sloop-of-war Kearsarge hunting Confederate States ship Sumter.
 It was around then that Alfred Thayer Mahan served aboard for a brief time.

 From the end of that year through 1870, Macedonian served as school and practice ship for midshipmen at the United States Naval Academy, first at Newport, Rhode Island, then after the civil war at Annapolis, Maryland.
 In 1871 she was laid up in ordinary at the Norfolk Navy Yard, where she was sold to Wiggin and Robinson for merchant service.